 Fred Goodwin died at the age 82, back in 2016, and didn’t reach the age of 100, but he was always around when historical events appeared in football.
-As you can see on Football Addict, this story will tell you.
 Few will probably not attach him to any of it, but you could always be surprised and not knowing the were abouts of “Fred The Red”.

 Fred The Red is something we just found as a nickname that suited, without really believing that the Man Utd mascot was once named after him, but it might have been, don’t know.